rob-broadley/devenv/README.md

 ## As a Container
 The development environment can be run as a container.
-This tested approach is to use docker-compose.
+The tested approach is to use docker-compose.
-To build the container image run: `docker-compose build devenv`.
+To build the container image run: `make image`.
-To start a container from the created image run the `start_container.sh` script (`./start_conainer.sh`).
+To start a container from the created image run `make container`.

+For easy starting from any directory run `make bin` to put `devenv` in `~/.local/bin`.
+A container can then be started by calling `devenv`.
+`devenv` is a soft link to the script called by `make container`.

 If running as above (without any modifications to the docker compose file), then only two locations will be persistent (attached volumes) /home/developer/projects (for your work) and /home/developer/.local/share (for application data).